macacollins/elm-vim/README.md

 src/FileStorage/Update.elm:-- TODO reconsider these functions.
-Lots of boilerplate src/FileStorage/Update.elm:{- TODO handle position data from saved files properly src/Model.elm:    -- TODO probably move this into the StorageMethod type src/Modes/Control.elm:                        -- TODO more thoroughly test the history here src/Modes/Control.elm:        -- TODO move the addHistory into the functions themselves src/Modes/Delete.elm:        -- TODO TilBack :/ src/Modes/FileSearch.elm:-- TODO split this up? src/Modes/FileSearch.elm:        -- TODO consider inverting this code src/Modes/Yank.elm:        -- TODO This is nasty.
+Lots of boilerplate src/FileStorage/Update.elm:{- TODO handle position data from saved files properly src/Model.elm:    -- TODO probably move this into the StorageMethod type Binary file src/Modes/.Control.elm.swp matches src/Modes/Control.elm:                        -- TODO more thoroughly test the history here src/Modes/Control.elm:        -- TODO move the addHistory into the functions themselves src/Modes/Delete.elm:        -- TODO TilBack :/ src/Modes/FileSearch.elm:-- TODO split this up? src/Modes/FileSearch.elm:        -- TODO consider inverting this code src/Modes/Insert.elm:            -- TODO make the right arrow key go past the end of the line by 1 space in insert mode src/Modes/Yank.elm:        -- TODO This is nasty.
 Move to Yank and YankToLine src/Properties.elm:-- TODO rename to Preferences src/Update.elm:               TODO update this to leave this mode when vim does